tylersuehr7/social-text-view/README.md

 ## Using the Social Text View
 The basic usage of this library is to highlight, and make clickable, whenever social media lingo appears in text.
 To achieve this functionality, you'll need to use the `SocialTextView`.

+This library also includes an object, `AccurateMovementMethod`, which improves the touch on the Android `LinkMovementMethod`, so that clicking links are much more accurate.

 ### Using in an XML layout
 `SocialTextView` can be used in any ViewGroup and supports all available width and height attributes that `TextView` does.
 Simple usage is shown here:
 ```xml